Suits guide for dummies: why you need to get into Suits right now

 Succumb to Meghan Markle mania and start watching Suits.
-Here's everything you need to know before binge-watching the whole series
+Here's everything you need to know before binge-watching the whole series.
+No spoilers

 Enter this fictional NYC law firm, full of insufferable Americans (the self-satisfied kind only hire from Harvard, you know), all one-upping each other with pop-culture references, telling strangers how attractive they are, and taking themselves all very seriously – despite the ludicrous premise of the show.